Emma Eckstein: Analysis

 When she was 27, she went to Freud, seeking treatment for vague symptoms including stomach ailments and slight depression related to menstruation.
 Freud diagnosed Eckstein as suffering from hysteria and believed that she masturbated to excess; masturbation in those days was considered dangerous to mental health.
 Her 'treatment lasted something in the region of three years – one of the most protracted and detailed of Freud's early cases'.

 In her analysis, Emma Eckstein "supplied Freud with the material that would allow him to theorize hysteric symptomology...taught Freud about 'the no-man's land between fantasy and memory, resonating with sadistic acts and fantasies of a former historical epoch'."
+She told Freud that “On two occasions, when she was a child of eight, she had gone into a shop to buy some sweets and the shopkeeper had grabbed at her genitals through her clothes.
+In spite of this first experience she had gone to the shop a second time, after which she stopped away.
+Afterwards she reproached herself for having gone a second time [...]
+And in fact a 'bad conscience' by which she was oppressed could be traced back to this experience.”
 Her "eager collaboration in her analysis gave Freud much precious material...contributed substantial changes and fundamental new elements to his theories: the wish theory of psychosis and dream; the transferential reconstruction of her early pleasures...fantastic scenes from her inner life."
-In particular, Freud's theory of deferred action owed much to "Emma Eckstein's twinned scenes in shops...'Now this case is typical of repression in hysteria.
+In particular, Freud's theory of deferred action owed much to "Emma Eckstein's twinned scenes in shops....
+'Now this case is typical of repression in hysteria.
 We invariably find that a memory has been repressed which has only become a trauma through deferred action."